 The valuation showed a surplus as at 31 March 2022 of £1,100,000 and a funding level of 100%.
-Increases in gilt yields over the year have reduced the assets and liabilities over the year.
-The position has improved since the valuation mainly due to the asset performance over the year.
+Increases in gilt yields over the two years have reduced the assets and liabilities.
+The position has improved since the valuation mainly due to the asset performance over the two years.